 Saskatchewan Human Rights Commission

-Sexual harassment is a form of discrimination.
-If you think that you have experienced discrimination because you have been sexually harassed at work you can file a complaint with the Saskatchewan Human Rights Commission.
+If you have experienced discrimination based on a prohibited ground because you have been harassed at work, you can file a complaint with the Saskatchewan Human Rights Commission.

 Canadian Human Rights Commission